-Unlike other artists, the driving force behind Ted’s photography is not financial gain, but the desire to make a positive difference in other’s lives.
-Ted does not sell his images – he only donates his work to worthwhile charities.
-Each year Ted chooses different organizations to work with.
+Unlike other artists, the driving force behind Ted’s photography is not financial gain, but the desire to create a visual art project which can be enjoyed by those with and without sight.
+Landscapes of the Body is a multi-sensorial experience featuring traditional prints, each with it’s own audio description, and tactile versions of the prints which can be enjoyed by those with little or no sight.
+Ted does not sell his images – he only donates his work to charities.

 In 2015 Ted donated work to support organizations who focusing their efforts on ALS and MLS related research like the Colorado non-profit ALS Never Surrender, and Access Gallery – a gallery in Denver’s Santa Fe art district that provides instruction and a safe place where the disabled can create art.